 "There are dark shadows on the earth, but its lights are stronger in the contrast."

 As if another dark portent is called for this year ... tonight brings us a Black Moon (a Third New Moon in a season with four New Moons).
-For the blackest of nights, we have the blackest of black tartans with a visible sett highlighted by differing light reflecting qualities of the all black stitches (the picture below uses a lighter color for representation only).
+For the blackest of nights, we have the blackest of black tartans with a visible sett highlighted only by differing light reflecting qualities of the all black stitches (the picture below uses a lighter color for illustration only).
 While the term "Blue Moon" (astronomically speaking) generally refers to the second full moon in a calendar month, occurring at the same frequency is a "Black Moon," or "Dark Moon," the second new moon in a month (or by another definition: no new moon in a month; or even the third new moon in a season of four new moons)!
 As many superstitions about black moons exist as those for full moons, with black moons often signaling bad weather, bad portent, or apocalyptic events!
-Considering everything, please cross your fingers!
+Considering everything, enlist the ancient superstition of crossing your fingers!
 Just in case. 🌑 🤞

 The term "a Blue Moon," astronomically speaking, generally refers to the second full moon in a calendar month.
 Occurring at the same frequency is a "Black Moon," or "Dark Moon," the second new moon in a month, or by another definition, no new moon in a month (or even the third new moon in a season of four new moons)!